Statistical Agnostic Regression: a machine learning method to validate regression models: Materials and Methods

 \subsection{Synthetic, realistic \& real datasets}

 We evaluated linear SVR models using the validation techniques: K-fold, LOO, Resubstitution, and SAR, along with the OLS method, on various synthetic and realistic datasets.
+Note that no hyperparameter optimization was applied to the linear ML models; thus, overfitting is not expected, and nested cross-validation is not necessary in this experimental setup.
 First, we assessed the 2D problem with Gaussian-distributed variables ranging from perfectly uncorrelated to strongly correlated signals.
 To control the degree of correlation, we drew samples $\mathbf{Z}$ from a 2D normal distribution, i.e., $\mathcal{N}(0,1)$.
 Subsequently, we computed a random linear transformation matrix $\mathbf{T}$ and modified its singular value decomposition (SVD) diagonal matrix using a scaling transform similar to the earlier simulated dataset (\ref{fig:example1}).
 Finally, we applied this transformation matrix to the original data, obtaining $\hat{\mathbf{Z}}=\mathbf{Z}\mathbf{T}$ that generated observations and predictors (see figure \ref{fig:dataG}).
 We fitted our models on this data with two losses $\mathcal{L}_1$ and $\mathcal{L}_2$, several samples sizes $N=10,20,\ldots,300$ and tested for significance using the F-test and the SAR test.
 We drew up to $R=100$ realizations (sampling) from the ideal distribution and then averaged the regression results to study the effect of sample size \cite{Friston13}.
 Whenever CV methods split the dataset into folds, we analyzed the variability of the performance measures accordingly.
 This represents a realistic situation with a fixed realization or dataset instead of having an ensemble of $R$ realizations.

 To enhance the realism of our data, we employed the procedure used in \cite{Gorriz19} to segment the data into $N_c$ clusters.
 By selectively removing some of these clusters, we introduced non-Gaussian characteristics.
 Under this experimental setting, the F-test and, in particular, the OLS method are no longer optimal.
 This allows us to truly test the robustness of the SAR test developed in Section \ref{sec:background}.
 We conducted tests for up to four experimental settings by randomly removing a set of $N_c - N_g$ clusters, with $N_g = 3$.
 In figure \ref{fig:datanG} we plotted the remaining clusters with different colors to illustrate the complete data generation.